Applied accounting and financial management

 Funding and collaborations

-Recent research projects have been funded by major organisations, such as the Economic and Social Research Council (ESRC), the Qatar National Research Foundation (QNRF), The British Academy, The British Council, and the Food Standards Agency.
+Recent research projects have been funded by major organisations, such as The British Academy, Financial Reporting Council, British Council, Economic History Society bursary, Food Standards Agency and the UK Innovate.

-Much of our research is collaborative and cross-disciplinary in nature – and recent projects have seen us work in partnership with the University's School of Computing and School of Creative Technologies.
+Much of our research is collaborative and cross-disciplinary in nature – and recent projects have seen us work in partnership with the University's School of Creative Technologies.

 - The potential effects of IFRS 17 on the transparency and financial stability of insurance companies: evidence from an emerging capital market – Tarek Abdelfattah received a research grant from King Saud University (Saudi Arabia), equivalent to £10,500, for this project.